Backend-Agnostic IR Architecture

 }

-Each variant carries the per-residual data (3D point coordinates, observed pixel, weight, etc.) that is not part of the optimizable parameters.
-The factor also specifies which parameter blocks it expects and validates their dimensions.
+Each factor also carries the per-residual data (3D point coordinates, observed pixel, weight, measured robot pose, …) that is not part of the optimizable parameters.

 Validation